Dynamic Pricing Algorithms on Uber and Lyft

 Without doubts, dynamic pricing algorithms lie at the core of Uber and Lyft market success, especially since they solve a multitude of problems while simultaneously benefiting both the industries and the customers (at least, on paper).
-To fully understand the advantages of such an e-commerce practice, however, it may be helpful to figure out how the dynamic pricing works, to see its pros and cons, as well as to delve into the concrete business cases and the other industries where the technique makes an overreaching impact.
+To fully understand the advantages of such an e-commerce practice, however, it may be helpful to figure out how the dynamic pricing works, to see its advantages and disadvantages, as well as to delve into the concrete business cases and the other industries where the technique makes an overreaching impact.

-The Essence of Dynamic Pricing
+The Essence of Dynamic Pricing Algorithms

 Directly speaking, dynamic pricing functions accordingly to some basic economic principles.
 If the relative supply becomes scarce and the demand is high, then there is an apparent need for raising the overall price to match the supply/demand curves.
 Because all of the businesses need constant revenue, dynamic pricing makes a perfect sense, especially in the long-term.